Introduction

 -

-kt-method: Choose based on your CPU and weight format:AMXINT4: Best performance on AMX CPUs with INT4 quantized weights (May cause huge accuracy drop for some models, e.g., Qwen3-30B-A3B)AMXINT8: Higher accuracy with INT8 quantized weights on AMX CPUsRAWINT4: Native INT4 weights shared by CPU and GPU (AMX backend only, currently supports Kimi-K2-Thinking model).
-See Kimi-K2-Thinking Native Tutorial for details.LLAMAFILE: GGUF-based backend
+kt-method: Choose based on your CPU and weight format:AMXINT4: Best performance on AMX CPUs with INT4 quantized weights (May cause huge accuracy drop for some models, e.g., Qwen3-30B-A3B)AMXINT8: Higher accuracy with INT8 quantized weights on AMX CPUsRAWINT4: Native INT4 weights shared by CPU and GPU (currently supports Kimi-K2-Thinking model).
+See Kimi-K2-Thinking Native Tutorial for details.FP8,FP8_PERCHANNEL: FP8 weights shared by CPU and GPUBF16: BF16 weights shared by CPU and GPULLAMAFILE: GGUF-based backend

 -